html-graph/html-graph/README.md

 - easy nodes customization using HTML
 - wide configuration options out of the box
 - draggable and scalable canvas with draggable nodes
-- exhaustive set of usage examples
+- exhaustive set of examples
 - typescript support
 - mobile devices support